noteflakes/lydown/README.md

     c8cdcb4aaa
     d8dedc4bb

+### Lilypond Commands and inline settings

+Lilypond commands and settings can be entered inline as part of the note stream:

+  cd \key:"e- major" e \stemDown f

+A useful shorthand is for one-time (<code>\once</code>) overrides, with an exclamation mark between the backslash and the command:

+  \!override:"NoteHead.color = #red"

+Multiple arguments can be given, separated by colons.
+Arguments need to be quoted only if they contain whitespace, or colons:

+  \!override:AccidentalSuggestion:"#'avoid-slur = #'outside"

 ### Inline lyrics

 Lyrics for vocal parts can be entered on separate lines prefixed by a > symbol: